No Products in the Cart

-Life is all about finding balance and making priorities—what matters, what comes first.
-In 2019, let it be sleep (or at least rest:).
+Life is all about finding balance and making priorities—what matters, what comes first -- let it be sleep (or at least rest:).

 While we can’t always control how much sleep we get—thanks to little ones who rise early, commuting to work, getting kids to school and more—we can definitely improve the quality of the sleep we do get.

 Having a nightly sleep practice can help make better sleep your new healthy habit:

 Put your phone to bed- We know browsing instagram feeds can be relaxing and help you feel connected, but we all know the screen time and blue light can overstimulate your brain and mess up your circadian rhythm.

 Calm your mind- Take a few minutes to reflect on what you're grateful for, breathe deep—and if you cannot remove your phone from your life, at least try listening to soothing music or a meditation app.